 Gopaleshwor

 Situated in Dakshinkali VDC ward No.5, The Temple of Gopaleshwar was established according to Vamsavalis and Puranas during the time of Gopaleshwar.
 (First ruling dynasty of Nepal).
-He is equally honored by the Buddhist as well as one among the Astabrtaragi.
-Therefore he is honored by Hindu and Buddhists alike.
-According to the Puranas Lord Krishna had performed the scared thread ceremony of his son Pradhuamn here.
+He is equally honored by the Buddhists as well as one among the Astabrtaragi.
+Therefore he is honored by Hindus and Buddhists alike.
+According to the Puranas, Lord Krishna had performed the scared thread ceremony of his son Pradhuamn here.

 Jhankeshwori

 The icon of Jhankeshwori is situated at the center of Pharping.
 This is one of the best stone images carved during the early medieval period.
-She was the tutiuary deity Rabutta Dynasty, the popular rulers of Pharping during early medieval period.
+She was the tutiuary deity Rabutta Dynasty, the popular ruler of Pharping during the early medieval period.

 Gorakhnath Cave

-The cave of Gorakhnath having the foot mark of god Gorakhnath is a famous medieval cave.
+The cave of Gorakhnath having the footmark of the god Gorakhnath is a famous medieval cave.
 There is even an inscription of Jayasthiti Malla from Nepal Sambat 511 parsing about the cave.
-From here one came have a nice view of entire Pharping Township which is now felt enclosed by the Buddhist.
+From here one came to have a nice view of the entire Pharping Township which is now felt enclosed by the Buddhists.
 During the annual Yatra of Dakshinkali, Chakaa Pooja is performed by Kanphatta Yogis of Gorakhnath (Yogi with Pierced ears)

 Goddess Bajrayogini

-Located at the foot of the hill on the western fringe of Pharping township the pagoda style temple of Bajrayogini is worth while on visiting was according to the chronicals established by the Shakyas during the reign of Pratap Malla.
+Located at the foot of the hill on the western fringe of Pharping township the pagoda-style temple of Bajrayogini is worth visiting according to the chronicals established by the Shakyas during the reign of Pratap Malla.
 Bajryogini is worshipped by the Hindus in the form of Ugratara.

 Dakshinkali is not only a famous pilgrimage of Nepal but also a popular picnic spot.
 Buses, minibuses and taxis for Dakshinkali are available at Ratna Park.